| collapsed, click to expand | When can I enroll in the Plan? When is my enrollment effective? |

 If you would like to make a change to your 403(b) contribution percentage, please log into your account at MyRetirementProgram.com or call Fidelity directly at 800-343-0860.
 You may change your contribution percentage at any time, and you may elect to have anywhere from 0% - 75% of your eligible pay deducted up to the annual IRS dollar limits.

-If you would like to make your change online at MyRetirementProgram.com and have never logged into your account before, you will need to click on the “Register” tab at the top of the MyRetirementProgram page and follow the prompts to set up your username and password.
+If you would like to make your change online at MyRetirementProgram.com and have never logged into your account before, you will need to click on the “Login” link at the top of the MyRetirementProgram page and follow the prompts to "Register as a new user".

 Once logged into your MyRetirementProgram “NetBenefits®” page, select the Plan, then "Contributions."
 Follow the on-screen prompts.